Revisited, Revised and Reblogged

 Suze could understand my Mother’s comments slightly, and basically said that the problem was my Mother never understood autism, because when she was married to my Father that wasn’t a known thing in the house.
 But she could also relate to how the collection side to the disorder if you wish dominated things – yes l too can relate to it.
 But equally l note, that both my Mother and Suze are not hobbyists, neither of them have hobbies now or have had hobbies when younger as they were very family orientated.
 I don’t know if this has any bearing on things?

 I found my Mother’s comments to me insultive in consideration to relating me to my Father as l have always worked so very hard to NOT be like him, in so far as what l considered his ‘odd behaviour’ as both a Father and a husband to my Mother when they were together.
-I don’t find his wishing to collect as odd as a bachelor and not having to answer to anyone except him, but found them frustrating as his Son when at home with the family when they interrupted with more important things.
+I didn’t find his wishing to collect as odd as a bachelor and not having to answer to anyone except him, but found them frustrating as his Son when at home with the family when they interrupted with more important things.

 But the more l dwell on my Mother and wonder if she was deliberately insulting me, or just being overly cautious, l also wonder at something else which l have mentioned a few times during these posts.
 Because l am in a healthy relationship and as such in my own eyes more balanced, does this perhaps place an importance on things?